ianhussey/blogdown-site/content/posts/2025-06-21-critique-does-not-require-correction/2025-06-21-critique-does-not-require-correction.md

 This usually raises the question: can such replies come off as rude?
 Yes, sometimes, to some people.
 Am I advocating that we abandon civility or constructive criticism?
 Of course not.
 Be professional and human.
 I am saying that we currently collectively adhere to the rule that “merely” pointing out serious flaws is currently often proscribed or forbidden, despite the clear scientific utility of doing so.
 The extremity of this implicit rule needs to be recognized: academia, the industry whose main purpose is truth discovery, is surprisingly uncomfortable with people pointing out things that are not true.

 This proposal, that we permit people to point out problems without also requiring them to fix them, is much less radical once you have been on the receiving end of them as a critic.
 For example, I have pointed out that certain meta-analyses contain objective errors that seriously undermine their conclusions.[3,5] This work took serious amounts of time and effort – sometimes years – and yet I am routinely told that, to be publishable, my critique should also conduct a new systematic review and meta-analysis from scratch that answers the original authors’ questions.
 Elsewhere, I have committed time and effort to point out that a given measurement instrument is unreliable,[1,4] but was routinely told that I should produce and validate a better measure.
 As with much pushback against critique and post-publication peer review in science, I encourage folk to try it themselves and experience how frustrating the process can be.
-Direct experience of these perverse incentives generally makes you more sympathetic to such efforts (e.g., experiences such as Joe Hilgard’s[<a href="#ref11">11</a>]).
+Direct experience of these perverse incentives generally makes you more sympathetic to such efforts (e.g., experiences such as Joe Hilgard’s[<a href="#ref12">12</a>]).

 For science to be self-correcting, pointing out flaws does not also require simultaneously solving them.
 It is important to be able to state that π does not equal 3.

 ## Acknowledgements

 Many thanks to Jamie Cummins and Ruben Arslan for their feedback on drafts of this post.

-## References

 ## References